Child (Mark song): Chart performance

-Critical reception and awards
+Reception

 "Child" received generally positive reviews.
 The song received attention for its "sensible" and "honest" lyrics that "yearn for freedom", with Hong Hye-min of the Hankook Ilbo noting how they follow a "essay-style", which is described by them as lyrics that "capture personal lyricism, contemplation, and reflection with a literary technique" and contain the singer's autobiographical story, an uncommon style in K-pop.
 The song features Mark's vocals alongside his "trademark" rap, which positively surprised the public.
 Lim Dong-yeop of IZM noted that, while the vocals are enhanced by the electric guitar, they tend to disappear when the rhythm section comes in.
 The song was selected by Vandana Pawa to be featured on Teen Vogue's list of the 79 best K-pop songs of 2022.
 "Child" won Top 20 Song of the Year (Overseas) at the 2022 Asian Pop Music Awards.

 Music video and live performance

 The music video for "Child" was directed by Lee Hye-in.
 It features "gloomy visuals" and it is characterized by an "eclectic style".
 It begins with Mark lying in the middle of an abandoned factory.
 As the song starts to build up, Mark wakes up and, when the "rockier" chorus comes in, the singer takes off running while he's chased by a group of strangers.
 Regarding the fashion, Mark is shown wearing a "workwear-inspired layered look" at the start of the video, while in the next scenes he sports two other outfits: a plain white t-shirt paired with ripped jeans accompanied by a faux pierced eyebrow and a "glittering disco-ball" tracksuit covered in reflective tiles.
 During the chasing scene, the singer is also shown wearing a "brightly colored" rainbow overcoat and a backpack that leaves trails of red smoke behind him.

 Mark performed the song for the first time on a music-dedicated segment of The NCT Show, a show featuring NCT members on NCT's official YouTube channel.